Art and Design Portfolio Requirements

 Written Statement Option

-As an alternative to submitting a portfolio for the programs that require a portfolio for admission (Graphic Design and Illustration), students may submit a brief written statement about their interest in Art and Design.
+As an alternative to submitting a portfolio for the programs that require a portfolio for admission, students may submit a brief written statement about their interest in Art and Design.
 This written statement should highlight personal career goals and your passion in the field of Art and Design.
 Please keep in mind that students who submit a written statement instead of a portfolio may not be eligible for a portfolio scholarship.